 . . . but honestly, this is just too strong for me.
 I tried it straight and then tried it cut with water and some lime juice and still too strong.
 I think this is something you mix with a strong mixer like Cola and then maybe only after you've had a few drinks of other rums.

 Wow, off day hook.
 Man's rum right here so liberals need not try this stuff.
 First off you can tell from the start that this stuff has not been tampered with.
-The only way to drink it is neat.
-Mix it with coke and call it a smoke and coke..
+Extremely smokey rum and in honesty the only smoky rum i have ever partaken.
+My favorite way to drink this rum is as topper with a high end rum and coke, using it as an accent, Mix it with coke and call it a smoke and coke..

 Bought a bottle of this based on a number of glowing reviews.
 That and the unique process used to create it really intrigued me.

 Sad to say it's not very good at all.